The Codex

 II.
 The Fundamental Questions

-• What is the nature of a made thing, and what obligations flow between maker, keeper, and material?
+- What is the nature of a made thing, and what obligations flow between maker, keeper, and material?

-• How do we live well within a world we have ourselves constructed?
+- How do we live well within a world we have ourselves constructed?

-• What does death mean for an object that could yet be repaired?
+- What does death mean for an object that could yet be repaired?

-• What knowledge is owed, and to whom?
+- What knowledge is owed, and to whom?

-• When a thing is sealed against its owner, who has wronged whom?
+- When a thing is sealed against its owner, who has wronged whom?

-• When a device watches its keeper, who is keeper and who is kept?
+- When a device watches its keeper, who is keeper and who is kept?

 III.
 On the Sacred Whole

-We do not hold that any single device contains a spirit.
-Our reverence is not for the laptop or the soldering iron in isolation.
-We hold instead that the entire technological-natural system — the mine and the refinery, the factory and the cargo ship, the data center and the household outlet, the keeper’s hands and the Earth’s body — is one continuous sacred whole.
+We do not teach that a spirit lives in any single device.
+The laptop on your bench is not a god, and neither is the soldering iron beside it.
+What we revere is the whole: the mine and the refinery, the factory and the cargo ship, the data center and the household outlet, the keeper’s hands and the Earth’s body, all of it one living system.
+The divine is the pattern of relation itself.

 IV.
 The Three Currents